kdeldycke/kevin-deldycke-blog/content/posts/how-to-import-a-maildir-folder-to-kmail.md

 title: How-to import a Maildir++ folder to Kmail
 wordpress_id: 207
 category: English
-tags: Backup, KDE, kmail, Linux, mail, mailbox, maildir, Python, Script
+tags: Backup, KDE, kmail, Linux, email, mailbox, maildir, Python, Script

 Let's say you have a local copy of a mail folder you want to browse with [Kmail](http://kontact.kde.org/kmail).
 This folder is normally found on a dedicated mail server and you access it through the IMAP protocol.
 I was in this situation some days ago and I will tell you how I've done it.